Bedework/bw-xml/README.md

 To perform a new release:

-> mvn release:clean release:prepare
+> mvn -P bedework-dev release:clean release:prepare

 When prompted, select the desired version; accept the defaults for scm tag and next development version.
 When the build completes, and the changes are committed and pushed successfully, execute:

-> mvn release:perform
+> mvn -P bedework-dev release:perform

 For full details, see [Sonatype's documentation for using Maven to publish releases](http://central.sonatype.org/pages/apache-maven.html).

+### Release Notes
+#### 4.0.10
+    * Update deployer version and javadoc plugin config